Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-6.md

 }
 ```

+<small>Figure that a null value is a field that will not be updated.</small>

 <!-- > -->

 Add a resolver.
 Your resolver should look at the fields and update the values when the field is NOT undefined!